 Technology risks: the potential evolutions in the price or demand for low carbon solutions as compared to those more conventionally reliant on fossil fuel.
-Potential shifts in demand associated with technology risks are evaluated using the compound annual growth rates (CAGR) in energy and power supply between 2020 and 2050 from the SDS and NZE2050 scenarios.
+Potential shifts in demand associated with technology risks are evaluated using the compound annual growth rates (CAGR) in energy and power supply between 2020 and 2050 from the IEA NZ2050 scenario.